Beyond the acronyms: How AML/CTF is evolving

 The Many Faces of Financial Crime

-Since the rise of the internet, money laundering has become far more sophisticated and evolved to accommodate numerous, almost undetectable crimes, including but not limited to credit card fraud and terrorism financing.
-Even though traditional crimes may have been simpler to track, it’s never been an easy task and chasing paper trails and hidden capital was, and can still be, a laborious and time-heavy task – a compelling reason why businesses choose to avoid it all together, but that’s a choice they can no longer make.
-With the evolving nature of financial crime, regulators have been forced to rethink how to most effectively combat these crimes; however, the challenge has been to bring companies into the fold to help.
+Traditional crimes may have been simpler to track, but chasing paper trails and hidden capital has always been a laborious and time-heavy task – a compelling reason why many businesses may choose to avoid full compliance.
+That choice is no longer available.
+With the reformed AML/CTF Act now in force, regulators have been forced to rethink how to most effectively combat these crimes – the challenge has been to bring companies into the fold to help.

-Because modern ML/TF has seen a rapid development in how criminals work and how they acquire their funds, businesses also need to adapt to safeguard themselves against these threats.
+Since modern ML/TF has seen a rapid development in how criminals work and how they acquire their funds, businesses also need to adapt to safeguard themselves against these threats.
 Perpetrators of financial crime are intelligent, they have the capital, tools and personnel to find where vulnerabilities lie in both businesses and consumers, which is why AUSTRAC and many regulatory organisations across the world have had to adapt to fight the threat ML/TF poses to the global community.
-So far AUSTRAC have made good on their word with many Australian businesses copping hefty fines for non-compliance.
-Australian casinos have been hit particularly hard with Crown Casinos in both Melbourne and Perth, The Star Entities in Queensland and most recently SkyCity Casino in Adelaide, all receiving multi-million dollar penalties from AUSTRAC for non-compliance.
-In his speech at the Clubs NSW 2025 Conference AUSTRAC CEO, Brendan Thomas, pointed out “gambling businesses – including pubs and clubs – have taken a ‘tick and flick’ approach” to compliance which has resulted in major fines handed out to venues who haven’t met their AML/CTF obligations.
-This is one of the reasons why the Australian government has taken measures to align with regulatory compliance set by the Financial Action Task Force (FATF).

 • The financial crime risks businesses need to manage.